New Caledonia History and Economy

 Captain James Cook, a British navigator credited with the first European contact with Australia’s east coast, was the first European explorer to encounter New Caledonia.
 Landing in the archipelago in 1774, the mountainous scenery of the main island reminded him of his native Scotland (referred to as Caledonia in Latin), leading him to christen it as New Caledonia.
 In the years that followed Cook’s sighting, the region was visited by a number of other famed explorers and mariners, including Lapérouse, who approached the west coast of the main island prior to his mysterious disappearance.

-Following initial European contact, the region became well known for its whaling prospects and abundance of sandalwood, which could, once harvested, be traded with merchants in China for coveted goods such as tea.
+Following initial European contact, the region became well known for its whaling prospects (whales have been protected in the region since 1963) and abundance of sandalwood, which could, once harvested, be traded with merchants in China for coveted goods such as tea.
 Although interest in the archipelago remained largely resource-based in the first few decades after European discovery, missionaries from France and Britain also began to arrive in the years following 1840.

 On the 24th of September, 1853, Admiral Febvrier Despointes, at the command of Napoleon III, annexed New Caledonia from Britain on behalf of France.
 Searching for a strategic military position in the South Pacific and an alternative to South America’s French Guyana penal settlement, New Caledonia served as the perfect solution.